 One more factor ensures the consistency of index funds.
 They are not reliant on a fund manager for their performance.
 Therefore even if the fund manager leaves, the performance remains the same.
 Also, these funds face very few tinkering by a manager.
 This also increases the consistency in performance over the years.

 Who Should Not go for Index Investing?

 Index investing is a very good strategy for beginners.
-I have even seen some good investors maintaining one index fund in their portfolio, and some seasoned investors still having only index funds.
+I have even seen some experienced pro investors maintaining only index funds in their portfolio.
 The consistency and simplicity of index investing make it quite attractive.
 Many individuals all over the world have enjoyed success in their investment journey.
 But this strategy is not for everyone.

 - Index investing comes with all the risks involved with equity investment.
 If someone cannot handle that risk, they should stay away.